serokell/tezos-packaging-stable/README.md

 Read [the dedicated article](./docs/baking.md) to find out more about the setup, the binaries, and the services used.

+It's possible to set up node and baking if you are using [Ubuntu on WSL](https://ubuntu.com/wsl).
+The preparation steps and some restrictions are described [there](./docs/baking.md#wsl).

 ## Installing Tezos

 `tezos-packaging` supports several native distribution methods for convenience: